NivaldoFarias/oztest/README.md

 3. **Implementing OpenAPI with Zod** for runtime type validation and automatic documentation generation
 4. **Separating route adapters from business logic** for better testability and separation of concerns
 5. **Using Typegoose** for type-safe MongoDB interactions
+6. **Google Maps geocoding service implementation** for robust and reliable conversion between addresses and coordinates, leveraging the power and accuracy of Google's geolocation data
+7. **Schema validation refinements** to enforce business rules such as providing either address or coordinates

 ## Testing